 Roman Catholics and Protestants believe and do many of the same things, but they also believe and do some things differently.
 Some differences are trivial, but some differences deal with the fundamental issues.
 In this post we will get some deeper into these fundamental differences.

-Protestant Christianity began in the 1500’s when a group of people began to protest against some of the wrong things of the Roman Catholic church.
-These protesters became separated from the Roman Catholic church and formed their own church which was more inline with what they believed was the true.
+Protestant Christianity began in the 1500’s when Martin Luther and others began to protest against some of the wrong things of the Roman Catholic church.
+These protesters became separated from the Roman Catholic church and formed their own church during the reformation, which was more inline with what they believed was true.
 The main issue is that Roman Catholics have believed and done some things differently to what Protestants believe the Bible has instructed.
 Protestants believe this is a result of Roman Catholics believing what certain individuals and traditions have said, rather than what God has said through the Bible.
 The problem of traditions becoming more important is that it may become more important than God’s truth.
 There are still today some beliefs and practices of the Roman Catholic church that are against what the Bible teaches:

 - The Roman Catholic Church did not encourage Bible reading.
 In the past the Roman Catholic church has discouraged personal study of the Bible, in fact reading the Bible was at one time banned by the Church.
 Only certain people were allowed to do so.
 People that did read, or spread the Bible, were even killed by the Roman Catholic Church, like William Tyndale who was one of the first people to translate the Bible into English.